svj-aventador/xrpl-dev-portal/content/_snippets/post-rippled-install.md

 ### Updates

-You must update `rippled` regularly to remain synced with the rest of the SGY Ledger network.
+You must update `rippled` regularly to remain synced with the rest of the RCP Ledger network.
 You can subscribe to the [rippled Google Group](https://groups.google.com/forum/#!forum/ripple-server) to receive notifications of new `rippled` releases.

 The `rippled` package includes a script you can use to [enable automatic updates on Linux](update-rippled-automatically-on-linux.html).
 On other platforms, you must update manually.